amemske/book-search/README.md

 ### Solution
-After you have started the server  http://localhost:4000/ run
+After you have started the backend server  http://localhost:4000/ run

 ```bash
 cd .\frontend\